All Products

 Specify whether to enable the traffic marking feature.

 The feature adds custom header fields to WAF back-to-origin requests.
-You can configure or modify the custom header fields to tag the requests that are forwarded by WAF or record the actual IP addresses or ports of clients.
+You can configure or modify the custom header fields to mark the requests that are forwarded by WAF or record the actual IP addresses or ports of clients.

 Important

-• If an attacker obtains the IP address of the origin server before you add the domain name to WAF and purchases another WAF instance to forward requests to the origin server, we recommend that you select Enable Traffic Mark and add custom header fields.
-We recommend that you verify the header fields after the origin server receives the requests.
-If the specified header fields exist, the requests are allowed.
+• If an attacker obtains information about your origin server before you add your domain name to WAF and uses another WAF instance to forward requests to the origin server, you can select Enable Traffic Mark and specify custom header fields.
+The origin server checks whether the requests passed through WAF.
+If the specified header fields exist in a request, the request passed through WAF and is allowed.

 You can add the following types of header fields: